UBISOFT-1/Quran_Module/README.md

 ### Special Thanks
 Special Thanks to God Almighty who helped me make this module in less than an Hour Practically.
+- I would further like to thank @malekinho8 for his contributions to `TheQuranModule` in helping maintain it and using it in his `fajrGPT`.